tylercode362/Chrome-extension-ChatGPT-API/README.md

 ## Features
 Communicate with chat.openai.com using WebSockets
-Send messages to chat.openai.com through a WebSocket server Receive responses from chat.openai.com and display them in the chat interface
+Send messages to chat.openai.com through a WebSocket server Receive responses from chat.openai.com (ChatGPT Web) and display them in the chat interface

 ## Usage
 Clone the repository to your local machine: